nsidc/granule-metgen/README.md

 | pixel_size             | Collection    | GeoTransform        | n/a | 4    |

-1. For ease, set this to be the year-month-day MetGenC is run (e.g., date_modified = 2025-07-22); including a precise time value is unnecessary (we're breaking from how SIPSMetgen rolled here!); this value is a constant that will be applied to all granule-level metadata.
+1. For ease, set this to be the year-month-day MetGenC is run (e.g., date_modified = 2025-07-22); this value is a constant that will be added to all ummg file's ProductionDateTime container.
+   * This attribute should be used with "nearly" compliant netCDF files that don't have global attributes containing `date_modified`, and it will need to be used with non-netCDF file types.
-2. This regex is matched against file name to determine `time_coverage_start`, which is used to populate granules' ummg BeginningDateTime values.
+2. This regex attribute leverages a netCDF's file name containing a date to populate ummg files' TemporalExtent field attribute, BeginningDateTime.
 Must match using the named group `(?P<time_coverage_start>)`.
+   * This attribute is meant to be used with "nearly" compliant netCDF files, but not other file types (csv, tif, etc.) since these should rely on premet files containing temporal details for each file.
-3. A duration value applied to `time_coverage_start` to determine `time_coverage_end`, which is used to populate granules' ummg EndingDateTime values; value is a constant that will be applied to each time_start_regex value gleaned from the file.
+3. The time_coverage_duration attribute value specifies the duration to be applied to the `time_coverage_start` value to generate correct EndingDateTime values in ummg files; this value is a constant that will be applied to each time_start_regex value gleaned from files.
 Must be a valid [ISO duration value](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+   * This attribute is meant to be used with "nearly" compliant netCDF files, but not other file types (csv, tif, etc.) since these should rely on premet files containing temporal details for each file.
-4. Rarely applicable for science files that aren't netCDF (.txt, .csv, .jpg, .tif, etc.); this value is a constant that will be applied to all granule-level metadata.
+5. Rarely applicable for science files that aren't gridded netCDF (.txt, .csv, .jpg, .tif, etc.); this value is a constant that will be applied to all granule-level metadata.

 #### Granule and Browse regex